 - Consider your daily progress: Think about how much you’re getting done each day.
 Review any daily to-do lists you have on hand, whether they’re from earlier this year or just the other day.
 Pay attention to what you wrote down versus what you actually got done.
 Consider whether you’re structuring your day in a way that helps you focus on your priorities and move towards your goals.
 If not, take our quiz to find a productivity method that works for you – whether that’s time blocking, pomodoro, GTD, or something else entirely.

 - Review your overall productivity: The biggest indicator of productivity is what you actually got done.
 Take note of your biggest personal and professional projects.
 Write down the important things you got done this year.
 These could be big projects you launched at work, the effort you devoted to a side project, time dedicated to community organizing, or anything meaningful you accomplished and feel proud of.

 - Assess your digital distractions: Social media and online content can curtail our productivity and leave us with less time in a day.
 While Netflix and YouTube have their place in helping us unwind and enjoy entertainment, sometimes they distract and detract.
 Consider your time spent online over the last year.
 If your internet use veers toward excessive, think about the ways that time could be better spent.
 That doesn’t mean replacing your time on Twitter with work, but with activities that serve your bigger goals – whether that’s baking with your kids, cooking more at home, or creating the comic book you’ve been thinking about for years.

-Todoist Tip: View your completed tasks in Todoist inside projects or in the activity log (for Premium and Business users).
+Todoist Tip: View your completed tasks in Todoist inside projects.
 See precisely what you got done across your different projects to assess your productivity.